 line Jaws up with the top of your sail boat's bowsprit

 and then push A when he's just about touching the

-info).
+information).
 Once you hit A, the shark will come up from

-The game is finished.
-Go in
+The game is ended, go in